open-learning-exchange/open-learning-exchange.github.io/Rlisa33.md

+# **Rlisa33**
-# **Enjoying Github Intern Software Delevopment Service!**
+### Enjoying Github Intern Software Delevopment Service!
 [Rlisa33 Homepage](https://github.com/Rlisa33/Rlisa33.github.io)
 - (win_20170328_20_18_28_pro)
 - GitHub Intern Experience!
 - Rachel Mathurin
+- Location: Kissimmee, Florida USA
-- Eastern Time Florida
+- Time Zone: Eastern Standard Time Florida(EST)
-- OS Window 7
+- OS Window 7 and 10
-- I am an online student at the University of Phoenix.
+> I am an online student at the University of Phoenix.
 I am studying to earn my Master of Science in Accountancy.
-- I lived in Florida for over four years now.
+ I lived in Florida for over four years now.
 I like reading, and surfing the net.
 I like drawing.
-- I like software engineering and computer science and math as well as accounting.
+ I like software engineering and computer science and math as well as accounting.
-- I am eager to get a job to start working and I believe volunteering with help my resume.
+ I am eager to get a job to start working and I believe volunteering with help my resume.

- ###I have all the thing required to do this job.
+ ### I have all the thing required to do this job.
  * A computer
     * Internet
     * Software of both Windows 7 and 10